OnepointConsultingLtd/onepoint-chat-server/README.md

-# OSCA - The Onepoint's Smart Cognitive Assistant
+# Osca - The Onepoint's Smart Cognitive Assistant

 Quick notes about the setup.